Technology

 Tech Stack

-TMDB API: The Movie Database API for rich movie data
+TMDB API: The Movie Database API for movie data

 Project Structure